juanduran2421/technical-project/README.md

 - Improve the authorization flow to avoid saving the password in dynamo (Currently it is saved as a hash to avoid saving plain text)
 - Allow refunds (This was not done due to lack of time)
 - Make the flow asynchronous, this will allow retries in case any of the aws services fail
-- Include aws resources in the repo and not use the console
+- Include aws resources in the repo and not use the console (Infrastructure as code)
 - Include test in the all lambdas
 - Add the functionality to reset and change the password